 Frailty: Challenges and perioperative outcomes

-Frailty in the elderly is increasingly recognized as an important risk factor for poor outcome following elective and emergency surgery.
-It has been the subject of numerous reports and has led to the publication of guidelines to improve peri-operative care of these patients - particularly as elderly patients comprise an increasing demographic of the surgical population .
+Frailty in the elderly is increasingly recognized as an important risk factor for poor outcomes following elective and emergency surgery.
+It has been the subject of numerous reports and has led to the publication of guidelines to improve perioperative care of these patients - particularly as elderly patients comprise an increasing demographic of the surgical population .

 What is frailty?

 Frailty is a term applied to individuals who, usually as a result of the cellular and metabolic changes of ageing process, have less physiological and psychosocial reserves to cope with acute stressor events.
 These stressors, for example elective or emergency surgery, can precipitate significant changes in health status.

 Figure 1: An acute stressor event (surgery) results in poorer functional status and return to homeostasis in the frail patient (red line) compared to the non-frail patient (green line).
 (Adapted from )

 Frailty affects all physiological systems and is distinct from the accrual of multimorbidity and disability with age.